 Eberhard & Co. is about to start selling their new take on the hand-wound 8 Jours collection that offers the impressive 8 days of power reserve.
-Although preserving the same basic dial layout with seconds sub-dial at 6 o’clock and the power reserve indicator at 9 o’clock, the 8 Jours Grande Taille grew slightly bigger to match today’s standards and now sports more modern appearance with more prominent lugs and cleaner design.
+Although preserving the same basic dial layout with seconds sub-dial at 6 o’clock and the power reserve indicator at 9 o’clock, the 8 Jours Grande Taille grew slightly bigger to match today’s standards and now sports a more modern appearance with more prominent lugs and a cleaner design.

 Thanks to its extreme flatness (the caliber is only 2.5 mm thick,) they can create really thin watches with top to the bottom height sometimes measuring just about 5-6 millimeters.

-The 8 Jours Grande Taille, however, is much thicker measuring impressive 11.25 mm in height.
+The 8 Jours Grande Taille, however, is much thicker measuring an impressive 11.25 mm in height.

-The extra millimeters are added to squeeze in an add-on module that adds a power reserve functionality and provide some living space for the second spring barrel that houses a spring 125 centimeters (almost 50 inches!) in length.
+The extra millimeters are added to squeeze in an add-on module that adds a power reserve functionality and provides some living space for the second spring barrel that houses a spring 125 centimeters (almost 50 inches!) in length.

 The Eberhard 8 Jours Grande Taille, on the other hand, comes packed in an elegant 41 mm case, which is made either of 18-karat rose gold or surgical-grade stainless steel and features a cut-out on its solid case back cover to provide a view of its nicely decorated mainspring barrel with a figure 8-shaped bridge.

 The timepiece will be delivered in two versions of dial layout, the first featuring Arabic numerals and the second, which is just a trifle dressier, coming with Roman numerals.

 Certainly, a nice watch to own if you can’t afford an *ahem* more expensive timekeeper like, say, Patek Philippe.
 Of course, the MSRP of €6700 still doesn’t make it a truly affordable timekeeper, but the price seems to be well justified.

 Photos: Eberhard & Co.